Calling all librarians and library staff across the UK – what will you do to celebrate National Libraries Day?

 - If you’re a university or commercial library why not go ‘open access’ for the day and show people what you do?
 You could even invite the decision makers in your organisation to the library for a personal tour?

-- Persuade people to ‘come in from the cold’ on Saturday 4th February by offering warming drinks and cake/biscuits in your library building.
+- Persuade people to ‘come in from the cold’ on National Libraries Day by offering warming drinks and cake/biscuits in your library building.
 Once they are in you can tell them about all the great services you provide.

 - Library Treasures: organise a ‘treasure hunt’ by hiding clues around your library – the first one to solve the final clue wins a prize.